...

 Eczema

 The term eczema is a synonym for dermatitis.
 It comprises all skin inflammations with valuable features, both from a clinical and a histological (microscopic) point of view.
 Many agents can lead to eczema; some are known, and others aren’t.
-Besides the aggressive local factors that directly affect the skin, such as chemical products, radiation, bacteria, virus, fungi, and parasites, toxins in the blood can also be the causative agent of eczema since they are eliminated through the skin, then irritating it.
+Besides the aggressive local factors that directly affect the skin, such as chemical products, radiation, bacteria, viruses, fungi, and parasites, toxins in the blood can also be the causative agent of eczema since they are eliminated through the skin, then irritating it.
 It is what is popularly called “dirty blood.”

 Therefore, the phytotherapy of eczema and dermatitis demands:

-• Internal treatment consists of depurative herbs such as pansy or the white birch tree and plants that promote liver functions, such as dandelion and fumitory.
+- Internal treatment consists of depurative herbs such as pansy or the white birch tree and plants that promote liver functions, such as dandelion and fumitory.

-Herbs for Eczema
+Herbs for Skin Issues Like Eczema

 Psoriasis

-Herbs for Psoriasis
+Herbs for Skin Problems Like Psoriasis

 Skin Beauty